MINIMA: Modality Invariant Image Matching: Experiments

 \subsection{Implementation Details}

 We directly use the official models of LightGlue~\cite{lindenberger2023lightglue}, LoFTR~\cite{sun2021loftr} and RoMa~\cite{edstedt2024roma} as the pre-trained models, and then fine-tune them with our MD-syn.
 All the models are trained on $4$ RTX $3090$ GPUs, with batch sizes being $32$, $8$, and $12$, respectively.
 Based on the pre-trained models, we first individually fine-tune for each modality.
 The unified model is fine-tuned on randomly selected modality pairs in each iteration, which is used for the generalization ability test.
-Notably, we only use \textit{RGB-IR, RGB-Depth, RGB-Normal} modality pairs for training, which is sufficient to achieve satisfying performance. (\textit{\underline{Refer to Appendices for More Details}}).
+Notably, we only use \textit{RGB-IR, RGB-Depth, RGB-Normal} modality pairs for training, which is sufficient to achieve satisfying performance.

 \textbf{Datasets.} The used datasets include our synthetic MD-syn and $5$ multimodal datasets of real images, which contain $19$ cross-modal cases in total.
 In particular, 1) \textit{MD-syn} splits two scenes for test, which consist of $1500$ image pairs for each cross-modal case following the setting of the original Megadepth.
 It contains $6$ cross-modal cases: $3$ of them (RGB-IR/-Depth/-Normal) are used for the in-domain test, while the rest are for zero-shot evaluation.
 2) \textit{METU-VisTIR}~\cite{tuzcuouglu2024xoftr} is a real RGB-IR dataset containing $2590$ real image pairs with camera poses attached.
-3) \textit{DIODE}~\cite{vasiljevic2019diode} is a real RGB-Depth/Noraml dataset, containing $27858$ fully aligned image pairs.
+3) \textit{DIODE}~\cite{vasiljevic2019diode} is a real RGB-Depth/Normal dataset, containing $27858$ fully aligned image pairs.
 4) \textit{DSEC}~\cite{wang2023visevent} provides $60$ sequences of RGB-Event videos.
 Three sequences are selected as our test set, which generates 100 RGB-Event pairs for testing.
 We rectify the frames following the instructions of the authors to obtain aligned image pairs.
 To test the generalization in 5) \textit{Remote Sensing} and 6) \textit{Medical} domains, we use MMIM datasets~\cite{jiang2021review} for evaluation, where the ground truths are manually labeled matches for homography estimation.
 The \textit{Remote Sensing} domain consists of $7$ cross-modal cases such as Optical-SAR, Optical-Map, Optical-Depth, \emph{etc}.
 The \textit{Medical} domain consists of $6$ cross-modal cases such as Retina, MRI-PET, CT-SPECT, \emph{etc}.